 Focus on Motivation

 A motivated team is more likely to succeed and consistently meet sales targets.
 An SDR manager must create a positive and supportive work environment that fosters motivation.
 Recognize and reward hard work, celebrate achievements, and maintain open lines of communication to address any challenges your team may face.
-By keeping your team engaged, you’ll cultivate a high-performing sales force that drives results.
+You’ll cultivate a high-performing sales force that drives results by keeping your team engaged.

 Devote Time to Your Team